 JSC PRIME INSURANCE (204540274) (Hereinafter - The Company) was established on 4 November 2007.
 The Company's principal activity is Insurance activity.
-The company owns 2 types of licenses for life and non-life insurance, issued by the National Insurance State Supervision Service of Georgia.
+The Company owns 2 types of licenses for life and non-life insurance, issued by the Insurance State Supervision Service of Georgia.

-As at 31 December 2019 and 2018 founder and 100% shareholder of the Company is MERCURY EUROPE HOLDINGS (B 165504, Emile Reuter ave.
-N1, L-2420, Luxemburg).
+As at 31 December 2020 and 2019 founder and 100% shareholder of the Company is MERCURY EUROPE HOLDINGS (B 165504, Emile Reuter ave.
+N11, L-2420, Luxemburg).

-Ultimate shareholder and controlling party of the Company is Alia Babaeva (Azerbaijan) as at 31 December 2019 and 2018.
+as at 31 December 2020 and 2019 the ultimate shareholder and controlling party of the Company is Alia Babaeva (Azerbaijan).

 Headquarter of the Company is located in Tbilisi, Georgia, Vake District, University Street, N24, Floor 6, Entrance 1, Office N6.
-The Company has four service centres in Batumi, Telavi, Poti and Zugdidi.
+The Company has four service centres in Batumi, Telavi, Poti and Zugdidi as at 31 December 2020.